 Cannonvale has an incredible coastal walk along the Coral Esplanade that connects Cannonvale to the Coral Sea Marina and down to Airlie Beach.

-Directly in front of Cannonvale is Pigeon Island, an island which can be accessed when the tides are really low but watch out for cone shells!
+Directly in front of Cannonvale is Pigeon Island.
+It is an island that can be accessed when the tides are really low but watch out for cone shells!

-If you want to go on a boat cruise of hire a kayak, the Coral Sea Marina at Abel Point is the place to enquire otherwise head into Airlie Beach for more information.
+If you want to go on a boat cruise or hire a kayak, the Coral Sea Marina at Abel Point is the place.
+To enquire otherwise, head to Airlie Beach for more information.

 20) Party it up!

-Everyone loves to let their hair down especially when you’re on holidays.
-Airlie Beach is one of, if not the best party town in Australia.
-Airlie Beach has an exceptional array of bars and clubs.
+Everyone loves to let their hair down, especially when you’re on holiday.
+Airlie Beach is one of, if not the best, party towns in Australia.
+This coastal town has an exceptional array of bars and clubs.

-Here are a few of my favorite sips;
+Here are a few of my favorite sips and things to do in Airlie Beach at night:

 - Rum Bar – located at Fish D’Vine, 560 choices of rum gives me 1.5 new rums to try each and every day of the year!